Andreas0168/MT12-Quick-Setup/README.md

 ## 🛠️ Installation

 1. Connect your RadioMaster MT12 to your PC via USB (in SD Card storage mode) or remove the MicroSD card.
-2. Copy all files from the folders, just as they appear in the zip file, directly onto the SD card.:
+2. Copy all files from the folders, just as they appear in the zip file, directly onto the SD card:
    ```text
    /BACKUP
    /QSetup